tejen/codepath-flicks/README.md

 - [X] User can view a list of movies currently playing in theaters from The Movie Database.
 - [X] Poster images are loaded using the UIImageView category in the AFNetworking library.
-- [X] User sees a loading state while waiting for the movies API. **Progress bar like the iOS Messages app!**
+- [X] User sees a loading state while waiting for the movies API.
 - [X] User can pull to refresh the movie list.

 The following **optional** features are implemented: